JavaScript SDK

 | --- | --- | --- | --- |

-| siteId | string | — | Required.
-Find in project settings. |
+| endpoint | string | — | Optional.
+Custom ingestion endpoint URL. |

-| sessionRecording | boolean | true | Disable to skip the rrweb layer entirely. |
+| sessionRecording | boolean | false | Set true to load the rrweb recorder bundle (~25 KB, loaded async, separate from the core snippet). |

-| maskInputs | boolean | true | When true, all form inputs are masked in recordings. |
+| consentRequired | boolean | false | When true, no events are sent until PennyLens.consent() is called. |

 | debug | boolean | false | Logs SDK activity to the browser console. |